 Local Tip: REI also leads kayak classes out here.
 Check your local REI store for details.

 Map of the Best Camping Spots in Georgia

-More Places to Camp
+More Places to Camp in Georgia

 - Altamaha Regional Park Campground in Brunswick